tylerchilds/Vanilla-HTML/readme.md

 + Opera 12.1+
 + iOS 3.2+

+For IE 7, 8 and 9, the layout collapses to 1 column.
+It works about 90% to my liking in those browsers, but considering it's IE, I'm 100% okay with it.

 If these are not good enough and you want a polyfill, you should be able to use [flexie](https://github.com/doctyper/flexie).
-In case you're wondering, I implemented the old spec and the new spec of flexbox (formerly box) so this polyfill should still work.
+In case you're wondering, I implemented the old spec and the new spec of flexbox (formerly: box) so this polyfill should still work.
 I chose not to implement the polyfill because this is a framework built for the future.

 For more detailed information on the browser support of flexbox: [caniuse.com/flexbox](http://caniuse.com/flexbox)